Introduction

 Food security:

-gardening improves food security by lowering reliance on outside food sources.
-Cities may become more self-sufficient and resistant to interruptions in the global food supply chain by using locally farmed crops.
+Gardening improves food security by lowering reliance on outside food sources.
+Using locally farmed crops, cities may become more self-sufficient and resistant to interruptions in the global food supply chain.

 Environmental Sustainability:

-Urban agriculture reduces the negative effects of conventional agriculture on the environment.
-Urban farming greatly cuts carbon emissions and aids in the preservation of natural resources by lowering food miles and the requirement for synthetic fertilizers and pesticides.
+Urban agriculture reduces the adverse effects of conventional agriculture on the environment.
+Urban farming dramatically cuts carbon emissions and aids in preserving natural resources by lowering food miles and requiring synthetic fertilizers and pesticides.

 Better Nutrition:

-Fresh, nutrient-dense vegetables are sometimes difficult to find in metropolitan settings.
+Fresh, nutrient-dense vegetables are sometimes tricky to find in metropolitan settings.
 Urban agriculture expands the range of nutritious food choices, encouraging better nutrition and addressing diet-related diseases like obesity and diabetes.

 Economic opportunities: